Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - Error flagging once comment is approved through the admin panel.
 The issue was on line 24 of admin.py file.
 Should have said "approved" but i had instead typed "approve".
 This error was fixed.

+- The images are not resized and displayed appropriately when the blog is opened.
+This is an error that needed to be fixed.
+However due to a shortage of time, and it not being the most important thing on the list, this will need to be fixed in the next phase as per agile working methodology.

 ## Manual Testing